leejet/stable-diffusion.cpp/README.md

 - AVX, AVX2 and AVX512 support for x86 architectures
 - Original `txt2img` and `img2img` mode
 - Negative prompt
+- [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) style tokenizer (not all the features, only token weighting for now)
 - Sampling method
     - `Euler A`
 - Supported platforms